ArtistDeveloper/Lidar-Visualization/README.md

 ## Usage
 1. Launch the application from the generated build directory.
-2. Use the file menu or UI to load a .bin point cloud file.
+2. Use the file menu UI to load a .bin point cloud file.
 3. Visualize and explore the data using the playback and camera control features.

 <br/>